-Drop/Adds require the approval of the academic advisor.
+Drops can be made by students in Wolverine Access.
+Adds require the approval of the instructor and academic advisor.
 Students must understand that they are responsible for all work assigned from the beginning of the term.
 Students need also to be aware that dropping below 12 credit hours per term will jeopardize their University housing and financial arrangements.

 Students who wish to add above the 18 credit hours must meet with the academic advisor for approval and will be charged additional tuition fees.